Schedule a New Class on Zoom

-- Provide name and description
+- Provide a Name and Description

-- Choose time and date/s
+- Choose Times and Dates

-- Choose video and audio
+- Choose Video and Audio Settings

-- Meeting options
+- Meeting Options

-- Alternative hosts
+- Alternative Hosts

-- Limit the session to only VU Students and Staff
+- Limit the Session to Only VU Students and Staff

 Alternatively, you can view the video of instructions here.

-2. Add a Description of the meeting/class.
+2. Add a Description of the session (if required).

 2. Select the approximate Duration of the meeting.
 This is only for scheduling purposes.
-The meeting can be joined before this time and will not end after the selected length of time.
+The meeting can be joined before this time and will not automatically end after the selected length of time.

 Students must use their real name or the name used for VU enrolment when entering a class.

-2. Choose if you would like the host and participant's video on or off when joining the meeting.
+4. Choose if you would like the host and participant's video on or off when joining the meeting.

 Everyone should have their webcam turned on during a Zoom Class but if this is not possible, set up a profile picture using a recent and clear photograph.

-3. Choose whether to allow users to call in via Telephone only, Computer audio-only, or both.
+5. Choose whether to allow users to call in via Telephone only, Computer audio-only, or both.
 It is recommended to leave it at both so participants can call with their phone if they have no internet access.

 VU will not be recording any Zoom classroom sessions moving forward due to security, privacy, and copyright concerns.

 1. You can assign another VU staff member as the host for the meeting.
-This means that other people can set up a Zoom classroom for the facilitator/host and there can be more than one person ready to host/facilitate the class.
+This means that other people can set up a Zoom classroom for the facilitator/host, and there can be more than one person ready to host/facilitate the class.
 You can also allow co-hosts scheduling privileges to schedule meetings or classes on your behalf.

-2. Once you have set up all meeting features make sure to click Save.
+2. Once you have set up all meeting features, make sure to click Save.

-3. After saving you will have to option to review, edit or start your meeting.
+3. After saving, you will have to option to review, edit or start your meeting.